Knowledge Transfer Upper Rhine

 Knowledge and Technology Transfer (KTT) is a reciprocal, interactive process between the university, along with its representatives, and society as a whole.
 In this sense, ‘society’ holistically encompasses citizens, industry, cultural institutions, and the political sphere.
 The KTUR network, with its twelve institutions of higher education from Germany, France, and Switzerland, taps regional knowledge and technology transfer across borders.
 Having such a large number of partners, with their variegated focus, results in a range of expertise second to none.
 At the same time, the locations in three countries spark new perspectives and opportunities for cooperation.
 This special diversity and international quality distinguish KTUR, furnishing valuable opportunities for the exchange, further development, and application of new knowledge at the intersection of scientific endeavor, the business world, and society at large.

 Continuing education increases motivation and job satisfaction, as well as preparing you for new professional requirements.
-The university partners offer a wide range of different measures for academic continuing education.
+In addition to their own academic continuing education offer, the university partners have developed a joint cross-border continuing education course based on the current needs of the companies in the region.

 Starting a business

 Are you a student, graduate student, or research assistant at a university on the Upper Rhine whose goal is to realize your business idea?
 Or have you already successfully founded your own business and now want to give it fresh impetus?
-The university partners maintain their own “spin-off communities” and intend to link them more closely in the near future.
-In addition, there are plans to create joint trinational offers for entrepreneurs founding new businesses.
+KTUR aims to bring the university partners’ “spin-off communities” closer together in order to create a trinational entrepreneurial ecosystem.
+To achieve this, the partners created a whole range of offers and networking opportunities for start-ups and young entrepreneurs.

 about the project